 Learning in the early years

-The 3-18 curriculum (Curriculum for Excellence) builds on the solid foundations developed in the critical years of pre-birth to three.
+The 3-18 curriculum (Curriculum for Excellence) builds on the solid foundations developed in the critical years of pre-birth to three and links learning in ELC settings and primary schools.

-For most children, the Early level of the curriculum provides the basis for their learning experiences in early years and Primary 1.
+For most children, the Early level of the curriculum provides the basis for their learning experiences in early learning and childcare (ELC) and Primary 1.
 For some children and young people with additional support needs, the Early level will provide a framework for learning and progression beyond the early primary stage and, perhaps, for most of their time in school.

-By working in partnership with staff, you can play a key role in supporting your child's learning.
+By working in partnership with practitioners, you can play a key role in supporting your child.
+There are many different ways you can be involved and engaged in your child’s learning.
+More information can be found in the getting involved section.